adamdehaven/shared-ui-components/README.md

     _Please do not commit these changes_

-    And finally, when you done working with local (linked copy) of youe ui-shared package, unlink it:
+    And finally, when you done working with local (linked copy) of your `shared-ui-components` package, unlink it:

-1. In the folder `ui-shared-components/packages/forms` run
+1. In the folder `shared-ui-components/packages/forms` run

     ```sh
     yarn unlink